kovidgoyal/rapydscript-ng/README.md

 1. Added support for arbitrary expressions as decorators

+1. Added support for property getter/setters using the same pyntax as python (@property decorator)

 1. RapydScript now supports the Python integer (floor) division operator.
    ``100 // 3 = 33``